O’Reilly: Who will we be when Trump Era ends?

 Years later and after countless trips to the principal’s office, the lesson sank in.
 A smart overhand lead to the jaw from Philip Pantana in the fourth grade clarified the concept.

 Acosta, who long ago surrendered journalism’s cardinal rule of covering the news and not becoming it, acted disrespectfully to a sitting U.S. president.
-He owns that.
-Trump lashed out at a member of the White House press corps, belittling the presidency in the process.
+He should own that.
+Trump lashed out at members of the White House press corps, belittling the presidency in the process.
 That belongs to him.
 There are no excuses for either; we all used to know that.

 It must be difficult covering the Trump administration and not becoming changed as a journalist.
-White House Press Secretary Sarah Huckabee Sanders lies all the time, and the president goes out of his way to insult reporters.
-If he had said to me what he recently said to CNN’s Abby Phillips — “that’s a stupid question.
-But I watch you, and you always ask stupid questions” — I’d likely have fallen in the trap and been dragged away by the Secret Service.
+White House press secretary Sarah Huckabee Sanders lies all the time, and the president goes out of his way to insult reporters.
+If he had said to me what he recently said to CNN’s Abby Phillip — “That’s a stupid question.
+But I watch you a lot, you ask a lot of stupid questions.” — I’d likely have fallen into the trap and been dragged away by the Secret Service.

-But Phillips showed self-discipline and class.
+But Phillip showed self-discipline and class.
 She kept her side of the street clean while a president of the United States dumped trash all over his own.
 And that’s really what he did.

-It must be hard, too, working in Trump’s press office.
+It must be hard, too, working in Trump’s press staff.
 It’s all-out war between some news outlets and this administration, and every day must feel like Dien Bien Phu.
-A Pew Research Center study showed that only five percent of stories on the president in 2017 could be considered “positive,” and things don’t feel much more collegial now.
-If that weren’t bad enough, Trump administration officials have to watch for Antifa types shouting at them in restaurants on the rare night out.
+A Pew Research Center study showed that only 5 percent of stories on the president in 2017 could be considered “positive,” and things don’t feel much more collegial now.
+If that weren’t bad enough, Trump administration officials have to watch for antifa types shouting at them in restaurants on the rare night out.
 That’s gotta stink.

-We’re living under a presidency in which everyone feels extra justified in venting his spleen, but we seem to forget how that diminishes us individually and as institutions.
+We’re living under a presidency in which everyone feels extra justified in venting his or her spleen, but we seem to forget how that diminishes us individually and as institutions.

-The Trump Era will end soon enough.
-What will be left us when it does?
+The Trump era will end soon enough.
+What will be left of us when it does?
 Who will we be?

 William F.B.
 O’Reilly is a consultant to Republicans.